Smooth-On Quality Control Testing

 What You Can Do To Verify If A Material Is Performing Normally . . .

-1. Make sure you have fresh / new material.
-Material that is beyond shelf life or has been opened may not perform properly.
+1. Make sure you have fresh/new material.
+Material beyond its shelf life or opened may not perform properly.

-3. Carefully measure, mix and dispense at least 100 grams total of material into a new, clean plastic cup and allow material to fully cure as directed by the technical bulletin.
+3. Carefully measure, mix, and dispense at least 100 grams total of material into a new, clean plastic cup and allow the material to fully cure as directed by the technical bulletin.
 If the material cures in the cup, but is not curing against your model, in the mold or against a surface, the problem is not the material.
-You can then visit the FAQ section to help trouble shoot the cause of your problem.
+You can then visit the FAQ section to help troubleshoot the cause of your problem.

-If material is partially cured in the cup, repeat test making sure that the material is at room temperature and you mix as directed by the technical bulletin.
+If the material is partially cured in the cup, repeat the test, making sure that the material is at room temperature, and you mix as directed by the technical bulletin.
 Partially cured material is often a symptom of a cold environment and/or insufficient mixing.

 If, after testing, you suspect that a material is defective. . .

-You can contact Smooth-On either by phone or e-mail.
+You can contact Smooth-On either by phone or by submitting a support ticket

-E-Mail; send an e-mail to the Smooth-On Technical Service Department.
-Provide the name of the product, the size container, when you purchased it, where you purchased it and the lot numbers provided on the product labels or outside of the box indicating "Lot #".
+Support Ticket: send an email to the Smooth-On Product Technical Support.
+Provide the name of the product, the size of the container, when you purchased it, where you purchased it, and the lot or batch numbers provided on the product labels or outside of the box.

 After receiving your information, what does Smooth-On do?

 First, we check our "customer complaint log".
-If we see at least 3 complaints about the same product and lot number, we automatically test retained material that we store at Smooth-On for a period of 1 year after a batch of material is made and shipped.
+If we see at least 3 complaints about the same product and lot number, we automatically test the retained material we store at Smooth-On for 1 year after a batch of material is made and shipped.
 If confirmed to be defective, we make every effort to trace shipments and contact recipients who may have received this material.
 We will then make arrangements to replace the material.

-If we have had fewer than 3 complaints about a product, we will discuss your processing with you to try to determine a cause for material not performing as expected.
-Part of the trouble shooting process may include asking you to e-mail images of your project to us, send us your cured material or send us the unused portion of the unit in question for us to test.
+If we have had fewer than 3 complaints about a product, we will discuss your processing with you to try to determine a cause for the material not performing as expected.
+Part of the troubleshooting process may include asking you to e-mail images of your project to us, send us your cured material, or send us the unused portion of the unit in question for testing.
 We will do our best to make you successful with our materials.

-Packaging Problems & Issues – Product received that is damaged in transit, exhibiting leaking, etc., needs to be reported within three business days of receipt of material to the seller that you bought the material from.
+Packaging Problems & Issues – Product received that is damaged in transit, exhibiting leaks, etc., needs to be reported within three business days of receipt of the material to the seller from whom you bought it.